Biography

 - Modelled lane change behaviors on freeways and gap acceptance behaviors at roundabouts in real driving situations and virtual reality

-- Collaborated and coordinated with faculty members, businessmen, researchers, and fellow graduate students at University of Seoul, Radius Corporation, Korea Land & Housing Institute
+- Collaborated and coordinated with faculty members, businessmen, researchers, and fellow graduate students at the University of Seoul, Radius Corporation, Korea Land & Housing Institute

 - Designed a real-time relocation strategy for one-way car-sharing and developed an event-based simulation for one-way car-sharing services